martyca/bosh_lite_installer/README.md

 ### Operating System.
 Im developing this script on my macbook, there for it currently works on macOS, it should work on linux but your milage may vary.
 I am planning on making this fully linux compatible.
 Windows, meh...
-I might take a look at the "subsystem for linux" thingy on windows.
+I might take a look at the "subsystem for linux" thingy but dont get your hopes up.
 ### Tools.
 #### Git.
 Seeing as you are probably reading this on github or from a cloned repo, i would be very surprised if you didnt have git installed already.